openebs-archive/openebs-docs/docs/FAQ.md

                           Attached scsi disk sdb          State: running
   ```

-  ​

-- **Check the mounted path on disk sdb using the following command**:
+- **Check the mounted path on disk sdb using the following command:**

   ```
   root@OpenEBSt# mount | grep /dev/sdb | more